adwise-fiu/Homomorphic_Encryption/README.txt

 As of 2/17/2020 11:31 PM EST, this should work perfectly.

 ----------TO DO----------------------
-Currently I hope to use the Bouncy castle API to generate certificates from these.
+1- Currently I hope to use the Bouncy castle API to generate certificates from these.
 I do intend to donate the code to bouncy castle in due time as well.
+2- Finish ElGamal signature